Salisbury Press

-By DEBBIE GALBRAITH in Local News
+By MARGE HOPKINS in Local News

-Members of the ladies auxiliary of Salisbury Fire Company #1, 1226 Marlow St., made several trips through the doors of the Lehigh County Humane Society, 640 Dixon St., Allentown, Jan.
-11 to deliver bags of donated pet necessities.
+During the Salisbury School Board meeting Jan.
+18, board members discussed and took a vote on the “Colin Geoffrey Ottinger Memorial Scholastic Soccer Award” and the necessary criteria to be met by the student who is the recipient of the funds....

-SALISBURY TOWNSHIP POLICE DEPARTMENT
+EASTERN SALISBURY VOLUNTEER FIRE DEPARTMENT

 By PAUL WILLISTEIN in Local News